2022 Fellow: Kapil Dheeriya

 The fellow will work in the office of Energy Commission Chair David Hochschild under direct mentorship of his policy advisors.
 Chair Hochschild leads the Energy Commission, which is the state’s primary energy planning and policy agency.
 Priorities broadly include policy research and projects that support achievement of California’s ambitious climate and energy targets.

-The fellow will conduct analysis and support efforts in the areas of energy and climate and will also be expected to prepare for meetings with CEC staff and stakeholders and written and oral communications regarding project findings.
-Key areas of focus may include climate tech research and innovation, opportunities for in-state lithium production and battery manufacturing, building decarbonization, gas infrastructure system planning, grid reliability, clean transportation, and development of the Integrated Energy Policy Report, an assessment of energy trends and issues facing California.
+The fellow will conduct analysis and support efforts in areas such as climate tech research and innovation, clean electricity system planning, gas system decarbonization, building decarbonization, grid reliability, and clean transportation.
+The fellow will also support the development of the Integrated Energy Policy Report, an assessment of energy trends and issues facing California.

 In addition, the fellow may help prepare talking points, presentations, and memoranda to better inform California energy policy decisions.
 The fellowship will be project-oriented, but will also include shorter-term tasks.

-We anticipate CEC staff will have a flexible hybrid work policy for summer 2022.
-If this is the case, the fellow will have the option to work fully in-person, partially remote, or fully remote, with partial or full in-person work highly encouraged.
-Otherwise, the fellowship will be fully remote.
+CEC staff will have a flexible hybrid work policy for summer 2023.
+The fellow will have the option to work fully in-person, partially remote, or fully remote.
+Partial or full in-person work is highly encouraged.

 - Chair David Hochschild